William & Sarah Biddle

 Colonel Clement Biddle

-- Charles Biddle (1745-1821), father of Nicholas and James, was a friend to Aaron Burr, the third Vice President of the United States under Thomas Jefferson, who dueled with Alexander Hamilton.
-Letters from Burr to Biddle shortly after the duel are housed in the Andalusia archives.
-He served as the Vice President of the Supreme Executive Council of Pennsylvania during Franklin’s presidency of that body.
+- Charles Biddle (1745-1821), father of Nicholas and James, was a merchant, sailor, and politician.
+During the Revolution, he was a member of the merchant service in North Carolina, where he met his wife, Hannah Shepherd.
+Later, he served as the Vice President of the Supreme Executive Council of Pennsylvania during Benjamin Franklin’s presidency of that body.
+A friend to Aaron Burr, the third Vice President of the United States under Thomas Jefferson, who dueled with Alexander Hamilton, letters from Burr to Biddle shortly after the duel are housed in the Andalusia archives.

 Captain Nicholas Biddle